 Your child's tolerance for specific medications, procedures, or therapies

 Your opinion and preference

 The main objective of treatment for IBS is to restore normal daily function.
 Management begins with the positive diagnosis of IBS.
 This will give your child reassurance that he or she does not have any life-threatening condition.
-Treatment may include dietary changes, medication, and stress management.
+Treatment may include dietary changes, medication, probiotics, and stress management.